-Protein Mug Cake – Satisfy your sweet tooth with a healthy chocolate protein mug cake; the dessert combines protein powder, wholesome ingredients, and natural sweeteners for convenient, single-serve mug cakes that are a perfect on-the-go treat for a busy lifestyle.
+Satisfy your sweet tooth with a chocolate protein mug cake!
+The tasty dessert combines protein powder, healthy ingredients, and natural sweeteners for a convenient, single-serve mug cake.
+Want more like this?
+Try high-protein chocolate mousse or whip up some Kodiak Cakes pumpkin muffins.

-- Coconut Oil: Use coconut oil to prevent the cake from sticking to the mug.
+- Coconut Oil: Prepare the mug or ramekin with melted coconut oil to prevent the cake from sticking.

-- Egg: Along with protein, eggs provide structure and bind the ingredients together.
+- Egg: Eggs provide structure and bind the ingredients together.

-- Cocoa Powder: Add color and rich, decadent flavor using cocoa powder.
+- Cocoa Powder: Add color and decadent flavor with Dutch-process cocoa powder.

-- Baking Powder: Baking powder adds lift to the batter, so the cake isn’t so dense, giving it a fluffy, cake-like texture.
+- Baking Powder: Baking powder lifts the batter, giving the cake a fluffy texture.

 The full recipe with measurements is in the recipe card below.

-- Use a toothpick or a fork to check if the mug cake is done.
-If it comes out clean, the mug cake is ready.
+- Test the cake.
+Insert a toothpick or a fork into the mug cake.
+If it comes out clean, the cake is ready.

 Protein Mug Cake